An abstract represents a summary of the paper in academic databases and may serve as a standalone information source.

 It is published separately from the rest of the paper, is available through the journal website to a wide audience of readers and is indexed by search engines.

 The abstract should be sufficiently informative to make the gist of the research clear to the reader.

-The abstract must not exceed 100 words.
+The abstract must be over than 250 words.

 One of the most common ways to structure an abstract is to briefly summarize the paper content, describing the research aims, methods and the results obtained.

 The text of the abstract should not repeat or rephrase the paper title.